brismu/brismu/src/2-saske/colors.md

     xinmo2: skari2

+The class of skari2 is known as *skaselbri*.

 A color is a ratio of red, green, and blue.
 Exact ratios are yet to be decided, but there is [a good survey of colors](https://blog.xkcd.com/2010/05/03/color-survey-results/) for future